nathan-fiscaletti/keyboardsounds/README.md

   -n name, --name name  name of the profile remove
-  -z file, --zip file   path to the zip file containing the profile to add -V, --version         show program's version number and exit
+  -z file, --zip file   path to the zip file containing the profile to add -V, --version         show program's version number and exit -d directory, --directory directory
+                        path to the directory containing the sounds to use for the profile -o file, --output file
+                        path to the zip file to create
 ```

 ### Manage Daemon